Videos on Making Cities Together!

 In Dandora the first step towards the 'Must Seed' strategy will be implemented: a model street to show an example of a well designed and used public space.

-Together with the Dandora transformation league we are implementing a model street in Dandora, a neighbourhood in Nairobi. based on the strategy from the lab and the minecraft community workshop we are planting trees, painting the facades, placing bins and constructing welcoming gateways.
+Together with Dandora transformation league we are implementing a model street in neighbourhood in Nairobi, Dandora. based on the strategy from the lab and the minecraft community workshop we are planting trees, painting the facades, placing bins and constructing welcoming gateways.

 - Exhibition at N-Aerus 15th conference, Brussels, NOV 2014,

 - Exhibition at Prepcom2 & GC25, Nairobi APR 2015.

 - UTC, Nairobi, 3-4 May 2017